holochain/holochain-rust/doc/holochain_101/src/development_container.md

 `--networked`

-Select whether the Container should network with other nodes that are running instances of the same DNA.
+Select whether the Conductor should network with other nodes that are running instances of the same DNA.
 By default this does not occur, instead the instance runs in isolation from the network, allowing only the developer to locally access it.

 This option requires more configuration, which can be read about in the [real networking article](./real_networking.md).